 Your local library may have some books about moving for kids (or you could order a few moving-day presents for them).
 These can help you talk about the move with your kids in a friendly way, through their favourite storybook characters.

 Moving without help is a challenge, and it can be worse if you have kids to look after even during the process.
 Hiring a professional moving company will help you move with ease because you will transfer all the tasks and processes to them.
 These professionals can help you sort out your belongings, pack them, load them to the truck and move them to your new home.
 Depending on the nature of the contract, they can also help you put everything in its position in the new house.

-We’ve moved six times since our marriage, and used a moving company once.
+We’ve moved six times since our marriage, and used a moving company once (because it was covered by my husband’s employer).
 It was by far and away our best move and I would highly recommend it.
 We were moving at New Year’s, so we drove from Vancouver Island to Alberta to see our families for the holidays as we usually do.
 After Christmas, my husband drove back to supervise the movers, and then followed them to our new home in Vancouver.
 I drove home after he’d supervised the unloading and set up our furniture.
 The kids had their beds ready to go, and I was able to start unpacking the rest of the boxes the next day.

 We did the rest of our moves ourselves, or with friends and family helping us.
 As we had more kids and acquired more furniture, this grew to be more work.
 It’s hard to pack boxes when you have a new baby or toddlers in the home.
 I’d always try to get as much as I could packed ahead of time, but as I mentioned, this didn’t happen on our last move, just after Pearl was born.
 If you cannot afford to hire movers, see if you can have a “moving party” and invite your friends to come help pack and load the truck.